RyanCarrier/GoBenchmarkTalk/README.md

 Contains golang method to create the [Store Credit, Code Jam](https://code.google.com/codejam/contest/351101/dashboard) cases to be benchmarked against.

 A cheat option can be toggled, where the cheat will place the correct coins at the very end of the list, forcing worst case scenario on every solving method.

+##Do-it-live

+Contains the live programming of 'Benchmarking', methods A and C are switched, but otherwise identical.

+##EverythingWillWOrk

+Contains the live programming of 'A-reason-to-benchmark', the interesting memory management of slices.